hberginc/wine_ratings_data_analysis/README.md

 ## Motivation
-As a self-proclaimed Oenophile, analyzing the data collected by wine experts employed by WineEnthusist, allowed me to dive into the controversial subject of wine ratings.
-Ratings help guide consumers to spend their money on wine that has verified, quantified quality.
-This key advertising strategy has launched a series of tasting events, social media rating apps along with wine competitions.
-Wine consumption has been skyrocketing, and as such, exploring our built in assumptions is a key aspect to moving forward in the wine industry.
+As a self-proclaimed Oenophile, analyzing the data collected by wine experts from [WineEnthusiast](https://www.winemag.com/), allows me to dive into the subjective subject of wine ratings.
+Ratings can help guide consumers to spend their money on wine that has verified and quantified quality without needed to test it themselves.
+This key advertising strategy has launched a series of tasting events, social media rating apps, along with wine competitions.
+Wine consumption continues to increase drastically, and as such, exploring the use of the rating system is a key aspect to moving forward in the wine industry.

 ## About this Data
-* Viewing this data before manipulating the points of interest, it seems like there is a total of thirteen categories.
-Of these thirteen, the following 5 columns provide the most interets.
+* The initial visual of this data provids a total of thirteen columns.
+Of these thirteen, the following 5 columns anticipate the most interet with my Data Analysis.
     1. country: This gives the full name of the Country where the wine was made.
     2. description: Here is the description given by the wine taster
     3. points: This refers to the rating given by the taster
     4. price: Price of wine at the moment it was tasted
     5. province: states, divisons or other special areas within a country where winery is located6

-* With 43 different countries listed, the top included countries and the least included can be found in the image below.
-We see that US, Italy and France have the most available data per country.
+* With 43 different countries available, the 10 most frequent and 10 least frequent help gain perspective of the true variation in available data per country.
+US, Italy and France have the most available data per country, while China, Slovakia and Egypt have only one sample.
 ![picture](images/top_least_rated_bar.png)

 * Price seems to drive much of the wine business.
 Viewing the inital disribution of prices, most wines tasted were between $4 and $80.
 However, these tasters have also ventured into the outlandish prices including the most exensive bottle at $330,000.
 ![picture](images/price_box.png)
-    * In the visual above we see the prices with the top five countrys all have substatial outliers, the most variation being in France.
+    * In the visual above, the prices with the top five countrys all have substatial outliers, the most variation being in France.
-    * We also see an overall price drop when compared to the rating at or above, at and below the average point value of the data set.
+    * Noting the downward trend on teh right graph shows an overall price drop when compared to the rating below and above the average rate value for the entire database.

-For more information about my data cleaning investigation, please check out my file, <a href = "https://github.com/hberginc/wine_ratings/blob/master/src/cleaning_justification.md">cleaning justifications</a> for more information.
+Please follow the link provided here: <a href = "https://github.com/hberginc/wine_ratings/blob/master/src/cleaning_justification.md">cleaning justifications</a>, for more information reguarding my data exploration and cleaning process.

 ## Hypotheses

-Personally, I prefer Italian wines to any other region I have tried.
-Lets see if the ratings show off my own preference?
+1.  ### Italian Wine Compared to Other Countries
+Null Hypothesis: Italian wines have the same ratings as the remaining data.

-1.  ### Italian Wine Compared to Other Countries Italian wines have higher ratings when compared to other countries.
+Alternative Hypothesis: Italian wines have higher ratings when compared to other countries.

+##### An initial view:

 ![picture](images/Italy_Other_hist.png)

- *The collection of ratings range from 80 to 100, which is a typical rating range for wines.
+ *The collection of ratings range from 80 to 100; this is a typical 20 point rating system the many countries employ.
 Here we see very little differene in the two distributions visually.*

+ * Performing further investigation like the Mann Whitney U test helps determine if these two distributions would have come from the same population.
- * Setting a significance level of 0.05 and returning a p_value of 0.0008 determines that I am confident that the **Italian wines on average rate higher than the other countries wines** provided.
+ * Setting a significance level of 0.05 and returning a p_value of 0.0008 determines that I am confident that the there is enough evidence to state that **Italian wines on average rate higher than the other countries wines.**

 2. ### Three Way Comparison between Italy, France and California.
+Similarly, I was interested in going further with this investigation and compare Italian wines to three other popular regions.

+I was now interested in determining if:

     a.
 Italian wines have higher ratings when compared to France.